Congestive heart failure in dogs is a terrible thing to have to deal with.

 Appropriate cardiovascular exercise is very, very important.
 You need to get your dog aerobic in his exercise, without stressing the heart.

 Have regular checkups and be sure to have your vet check your dog’s blood pressure, as this can be an early red flag!

 Omega-3 fatty acids are critically important for cardiovascular health.
-Rather than giving fish oil, which can easily become rancid, feed whole fatty fish like sardines or mackerel, or give a phytoplankton supplement.
+Rather than giving fish oil, which can easily become rancid, feed whole fatty fish.
+Sardines or mackerel are a good choice.

 Coenzyme Q10 is one of the best supplements there is for supporting a healthy heart and cardiovascular system.
 Assume the recommended dose is for a 150 lb human and adjust for your dog’s weight.